Government by engineer

 We would have previously said such a performance would make a person extraordinarily intelligent, but we needed to un-bundle this capability of super speedy calculation from “intelligence” so that the word could keep its everyday meaning as “what only humans can do”.
 The field of artificial intelligence has thus been getting the “intelligence” rug pulled out from under it for decades, as we discovered how to make computers ever smarter.

-Landscape photography store
+Landscape photography prints

 Robin Stewart Photography Studio